Judges Erase One-Vote Lead In Virginia, Throwing State Politics Into Disarray

 "While it appeared yesterday that Shelly Simonds was elected, it's obvious now that the result will remain unclear for a while longer," Virginia House GOP leaders Kirk Cox, Tim Hugo and Nick Rush said in a statement.

 The Republican leaders said that during the recount, an over-vote on one ballot — where a voter has marked more than one valid choice — had not been counted for either candidate.
 A Republican official and recount observer believed the vote was clearly for Yancey, but the Republicans say a Democratic official had persuaded the Republican observer not to count the ballot.
-Then this morning, the Republican wrote to the recount court claiming he had made the wrong decision and the vote should count for Yancey.
+Then this morning, the Republican wrote to the recount court saying he had made the wrong decision and the vote should count for Yancey.

 Democrats responded with a statement that the panel's decision "was wrong, and Delegate-elect Shelly Simonds should have been certified the winner."
 Party leaders said they are assessing their legal options, pointing out that "[t]he Republicans themselves had affirmed that this result was accurate yesterday before changing their minds today."

-But here's where things get really interesting: Virginia law says the state election board shall "determine by lot which of the candidates shall be declared elected."
+But here is where things get really interesting: Virginia law says the state election board shall "determine by lot which of the candidates shall be declared elected."
 And it gets even better: Whoever is the loser after the lots are drawn could potentially then ask for another recount of the original ballots.

 In other words, it appears likely that control of Virginia's House of Delegates will come down to a game of chance.